thedavidnovak/chat-in-a-nutshell/README.md

 Please note that there is no warranty for script functionality.
 Also, keep in mind that it is suitable for brief and straightforward messages.

 ## Release Notes

+### Version 1.6.0 (2025-07-17)
+- Documentation for this release will be updated in the next version.

 ### Version 1.5.1 (2025-03-02)
 - Added `--max-tokens` parameter to limit token generation (default: 4096)